Memorable Manitobans: William Wallace McMillan (1852-1928)

 In 1904, along with other grain merchants Samuel Peck Clark, Alexander Reid, John Love, and William Henry McWilliams, he formed the North-West Grain Dealers’ Association.
 In 1911, he was President and Managing Director of the Dominion Elevator Company, with offices in the Grain Exchange Building, Winnipeg.
 He was Vice-President of the Alberta Grain Company and Vice-President of the Dominion Elevator Company under President Frederick Phillipps.

 He died while vacationing at Miami, Florida on 23 February 1928 and was returned to Winnipeg for burial in the family plot in the Elmwood Cemetery.
-His honorary pallbearers were William Harvey, Robert Magill, Charles N. Bell, John McEachern, William A. Matheson, and Walter T. Kirby.
+His honorary pallbearers were William Harvey, Robert Magill, Charles Napier Bell, John McEachern, William A. Matheson, and Walter Thomas Kirby.

 Birth registration, Manitoba Vital Statistics.